Current Legislation: 2025

 H3611 grants a broad “license to discriminate” to state agencies and contractors, including child welfare agencies, who hold anti-LGBTQ+ beliefs, including those against same-sex couples and transgender people.

-The bill is an extremely broad attempt to allow many kinds of anti-LGBTQ+ discrimination.
+The bill is a broad attempt to allow many kinds of anti-LGBTQ+ discrimination.
 It explicitly condones discrimination in housing, places of public accommodation, and employment and could make it easier for LGBTQ+ people to be denied housing, fired, or refused service because of who they are.